 Verge fusees inevitably speed up over time because of the wear to the mating surfaces.
 The soft brass teeth of the crown wheel become flattened against the steel paddles on the balance staff, decreasing the amount of time between impulses and causing the movement to run faster.
 Some of this can be corrected, allowing reasonable accuracy to within a few minutes per day.

 Verge fusees are hundreds of years old and were not designed to run forever.
 People of varying skill levels have been working on them for generations, occasionally doing more harm than good.
-The components are usually worn out, and getting them to run at all can be a challenge.
-Most fusees turn out to be disappointing money pits, so our efforts are reserved for the best surviving examples.
+The components are usually completely worn out, and just getting them to run at all can be a challenge.
+Most fusees turn out to be disappointing money pits.

 It's difficult to describe just how worn out these pieces can be.
 They were seldom jeweled, and since the mating surfaces were metal-on-metal the amount of wear can be extreme.